wadells/drone-fork-approval-extension/README.md

 # Drone Fork Approval Extension

-:electric_plug: Fork Approval is a simple [Drone Validation Extension](https://docs.drone.io/extensions/validation/) that ensures every PR that comes from a fork must have its Drone CI build approved before it will run.
+:electric_plug: Fork Approval is a simple [Drone Validation Extension](https://docs.drone.io/extensions/validation/) that ensures every PR originating from a fork must have its Drone CI build approved before it will run.

 Perhaps you're worried about OSS contributors running crypto miners?